r4mp4l/sphinx-wagtail/docs/examples/loading.md

+# How to creae and manage loading positions

 ## 1. Create a new position and import structure
  1. Create a new building position as per your previous training.